VES v1.1 — Normative Definitions

 Point-in-Time Evidence

-Evidence captured at or immediately adjacent to the execution boundary, prior to hindsight, reinterpretation, or reconstruction.
+Evidence captured at or immediately adjacent to the execution boundary, before hindsight, reinterpretation, or reconstruction intervene.

 05